 Submitting a Contract Instructor Course Proposal Form

 If you have a new, unique, and fun idea for a class, please submit an online Course Proposal Form for Staff consideration.
 Course Proposals can be submitted at any time and, if approved, will be programmed accordingly.
 Please note, an Instructor Services Agreement and all other required documents (outlined below) must be secured prior to the advertisement of your programs.
 Before submitting your Course Proposal, you will need to confirm that the above criteria have been met.
 Additionally, you need to ensure all sections of the proposal form have been completed.

-If your proposal is accepted, you will need to obtain and provide the City of Dublin the below requirements in order to enter into an Instructor Services Agreement with the City of Dublin.
+If your proposal is accepted, you will need to obtain and provide the below requirements in order to enter into an Instructor Services Agreement with the City of Dublin.
 For detailed information on these requirements, please refer to our Contract Instructor Manual.

 - City of Dublin Business License (click here to apply for a business license online)